NAME

 Buffer Control Options

 You shouldn't need to use these options.
+Their effects are subject to

 --min FRAMES, -m FRAMES

-the buffer fills up.
+the target buffer occupancy.

 --max FRAMES, -x FRAMES